 This book is a collection of games played by Kasparov from the beginning of his international chess career until before he became a world champion.
-The games are annotated by himself and it includes commentaries made right after the game, as well as revised ones made in preparation for the book.
+He annotated the games himself.
+It also includes commentaries made right after the game as well as revised ones made in preparation for the book.

 As we always say, the best way to learn chess is from the classics.
 Just as Kasparov’s book, this one includes games played by the Russian Grandmaster up until he became World Champion.

-The games are annotated by himself and are filled with explanations about the game and anecdotes about his life in general, chess activities and chess in Russia.
+He annotated the games himself.
+And, they are filled with explanations about the game and anecdotes about his life in general, chess activities, and chess in Russia.
 It is a great book for improving not only your chess understanding but also your chess culture.

 Another great classic; Alexander Alekhine’s annotated games are a source of inspiration for numerous chess players, including many top Grandmasters.
 The analysis and commentaries are instructive for players of all levels who want to improve their chess understanding and level.